reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ```

-By adding the SafeVarargs annotation as below, we could get rid of the error:
+By adding the SafeVarargs annotation as below, we could get rid of the warning:

 ```java
 @SafeVarargs